ConnorMoorhous/tcp-file-transfer/README.md

             <li>I found out that my server was not able to handle absolute paths (fopen() would only work with relative paths).
 I solved this by switching to fstream for handling my output file. </li>
         </ul>
     </li>
-     <li> fixing a segmenation fault early on in the project
+     <li> fixing a segmentation fault early on in the project
         <ul>
             <li>Embarrassingly (but comical enough for me to want to share), I discovered that I had named the input text file "file.txt" on my machine, meaning that it was stored as file.txt.txt.
 It took me a while to realize this, but when I did, the fix was (clearly) very easy.</li>
         </ul>